 MOOD AND COGNITIVE FUNCTION

 Chocolate has been found to have a range of effects on mood and cognitive functions.
 One study discovered that just 30 days of consumption will improve calmness and feelings of contentment.
-Chocolate can also stimulate feelings of euphoria which may also be a contributor to our cravings for the sweet stuff.
+Chocolate can also stimulate feelings of euphoria.

 Chocolate milk recipe

-- One teaspoon of sweetener of your choice (we use stevia)
+One teaspoon of sweetener of your choice (I like honey)